mui/material-ui/docs/pages/blog/2021-q3-update.md

 - 🔥 In September we released a new major version: [v5.0.0](https://github.com/mui-org/material-ui/releases/tag/v5.0.0) (you might have noticed! 😄 ).
   We're excited about what it means for the future of the library, and we hope you are going to enjoy the simplified customization, the extra flexibility, new components, and more.
-  It took us over a year to pull it off, with an almost exclusive focus on v5 over v4.
+  It took us over a year to pull off, with an almost exclusive focus on v5 over v4.
   You can read more about it in the [release blog post](/blog/mui-core-v5/).
 - ✨ We also introduced a brand new [product page](/core/) this quarter to better present what the Core is about.
-- 🔎 We reworked the search experience in the docs:
+- 🔎 We've reworked the search experience in the docs:

   - The component pages now rank before the API pages.
   - Instead of only displaying up to 5 results, you can scroll for more results.